Shhsvri/BIOF043-R-Hands-on/Project1.md

-# Capstone Projects
+# Capstone Project 1

 Welcome to the last part of the workshop where we put all the skills we have learned in R to do data science.

 ## agenda

-We have two projects:\
+We have two projects:

 1. From Medicare-Part-D data, we will generate visualizations showing the states that prescribe **Buprenorphine** the most, per capita.